 The newest culinary stop in Coupeville is the Front Street Grill.
 Enjoy their braised short ribs or mussels with a wonderful green curry sauce while gazing out at Mt.
 Baker.

 On south Whidbey Langley welcomes tourists to its historic buildings, filled with art galleries, book stores, fashion boutiques, coffee shops and eateries.
 This “village by the sea” has an artistic slant, along with its charm and culinary delights.
+The village Pizzeria has the best pizza & pasta with a spectacular waterfront location.
 In the center of town, Cafe Langley offers a relaxing, intimate dining experience which pairs local products and Mediterranean cuisine.
 Gourmet soups, Northwest lamb, and local seafood are all specialties here.

 On top of the Star Store with an above town attitude a great open air patio is the Prima Bistro, a french inspired Northwest Bistro.
 Only the freshest ingredients used here and “Oh did I mention the Burger is to die for served with a mound of Pomes Frits.”
 Fresh Fish and Seafood, cheeses and wine Oh La La.

 When guests arrive for the prix fixe diner at the world famous Inn at Langley,on the waterfront, they stroll past Chef Matt Costello’s own herb garden before hearing his mouth-watering preview of the evening’s meal – for example, fresh corn polenta with locally foraged mushrooms, or a main course of Whidbey Island lamb on panisse cake with yellow pepper oil and green garlic.
 Sure to satisfy the most discerning gourmet.

 No matter what your tastes are, you’re sure to find a culinary delight on Whidbey!

 Langley, Washington 98260

 (360) 221-5331 : 1-800-243-5536

 Coupeville, Washington 98239